tilderain/CaveStoryNDS/README.txt

 	This version adds the option of the SD card ROM, which supports basic mods.
 	See above for instructions on how to use it.

+	You can now fast forward during cutscenes and events by holding down the R button.
 	Updated credits in the readme.
 	Add version to game subtitle.
 	Holding down the Start button during boot will set display on the bottom screen.